 - the worker is totally and permanently disabled/severely impaired due to a work-related condition and by a non-worked-related condition, where the work-related condition is the primary factor and such assistance is not available through other agencies or sources.

-More than once only basis
+More than once-only basis

-Home modifications may be authorized on more than a once only basis when re-location is necessitated by circumstances beyond the worker's control.
-For example,
+Home modifications may be authorized on more than a once-only basis when re-location is necessitated by circumstances beyond the worker's control.
+For example:

 - deterioration in physical condition

-- residence not suitable for further modification
+- residence not suitable for further modification, or

-All authorizations and conditions are communicated, in writing, to the worker and where applicable, to other interested parties.
+All authorizations and conditions are communicated in writing to the worker and, where applicable, to other interested parties.

 The home to be modified must be the worker's principal residence.